How To Spot And Avoid HMRC Phishing Scams21st March 2019

 How to spot phishing

-Phishing emails can often appear very believable and convincing, but there are a number of signs which can help you to determine whether an email is fraudulent.
+Phishing emails can often appear very believable and convincing.
+There are a number of signs which can help you to determine whether an email is fraudulent.

 A key feature of phishing scams is that they will ask you to provide personal or financial details (such as credit card or bank details) in order to, for example, receive a tax refund.

-Common greetings such as ‘Dear Customer’ may signify that the email is bogus, and you should also be cautious of any emails demanding urgent action, as criminals will often use such tactics to encourage an immediate response.
+Common greetings such as ‘Dear Customer’ may signify that the email is bogus.
+You should also be cautious of any emails demanding urgent action, as criminals will often use such tactics to encourage an immediate response.

 Be especially cautious of Links and attachments as they pose another potential threat.
 Phishing emails will often include a link to a webpage replicating those on the HMRC site.
 Although the page appears genuine, it may display fields requesting personal information or bank account details.
 These attachments or web-links may contain viruses designed to steal confidential information from your computer.